GabrielECoy/advanced-rag-applications-with-vector-databases-3886256/README.md

+## Notes
+Note: I used a Code space, but the course was expecting to clone the repo in my local drive

+How to use each chapter exercise files:
+- Spin a virtual environment: python3 -m virtualenv \<ch1\>
+  Note: if you get "No module named virtualenv", install it first with pip install virtualenv (I used virtualenv instead of venv, because it was what the course was doing)
+- Active it: source \<ch1\>/bin/activate
+- Install dependencies: python -m pip install -r \<ch1\>_requirements.txt
+Note: When running the cells the code space jupyter notebook for the first time I selected the <ch1> environment as the engine

+Used a Key generated at: OpenAI GPT-4.1 · GitHub Models https://github.com/marketplace/models/azure-openai/gpt-4-1/playground (more info at "Hands-On AI: Introduction to Retrieval-Augmented Generation (RAG) - Yujian Tang")
+Certificate attached

 # Advanced RAG Applications with Vector Databases
 This is the repository for the LinkedIn Learning course `Advanced RAG Applications with Vector Databases`.
 The full course is available from [LinkedIn Learning][lil-course-url].